dead-claudia/eslint-config-isiahmeadows/README.md

 [![Build Status](https://travis-ci.org/isiahmeadows/eslint-config-isiahmeadows.svg?branch=master)](https://travis-ci.org/isiahmeadows/eslint-config-isiahmeadows)

-My ESLint preset for most of my projects (and all new ones I create).\* You can look into each of the files to see what all the rules are.
+My ESLint preset for most of my projects (and all new ones I create).
+You can look into each of the files to see what all the rules are.
 And yes, this project uses itself as its own ESLint config (and works).

 This is a global package for anyone who wants to use my config and/or agrees with my code style opinions.

+Do note that this is still 0.x and very specific to my projects, so if you depend on this, it's best to specify at least a minor version for any stability.

 ## Usage